Patient education: Rheumatoid arthritis treatment (Beyond the Basics)

 Which rheumatoid arthritis treatment will I get? — The type of drugs that your doctor recommends will depend on how severe your arthritis is and how well you respond to the medications.
 If you have early, mild arthritis, your treatment may be different from someone who has more severe arthritis or whose arthritis persists despite initial treatment efforts.
-In general, nearly all patients with rheumatoid arthritis will receive a disease modifying antirheumatic drug (DMARD) as part of their treatment program.
-A different DMARD, whether one of the traditional DMARDs or a biologic agent, will be used either instead of or in addition to the initial drug, if the treatment used is judged to be inadequate.
-(See "General principles of management of rheumatoid arthritis in adults" and "Initial treatment of mildly active rheumatoid arthritis in adults" and "Initial treatment of moderately to severely active rheumatoid arthritis in adults" and "Treatment of rheumatoid arthritis resistant to initial DMARD therapy in adults".)
+In general, nearly all patients with rheumatoid arthritis will receive a DMARD as part of their treatment program.
+A different DMARD, whether one of the traditional DMARDs or a biologic agent, will be used either instead of or in addition to the initial drug if the treatment used is judged to be inadequate.
+(See "General principles of management of rheumatoid arthritis in adults" and "Alternatives to methotrexate for the initial treatment of rheumatoid arthritis in adults" and "Initial treatment of rheumatoid arthritis in adults" and "Treatment of rheumatoid arthritis in adults resistant to initial nonbiologic DMARD therapy".)

 A person with end-stage rheumatoid arthritis has little or no evidence of ongoing inflammation but often has significant joint damage with deformity and loss of joint function.
 End-stage rheumatoid arthritis treatment includes therapies that reduce pain and slow or prevent additional changes in joint structure and function.

 Patients with end-stage rheumatoid arthritis may have pain due to joint damage rather than inflammation.
 In this case, surgery may be recommended to replace a damaged joint.
-(See "Patient information: Total hip replacement (arthroplasty) (Beyond the Basics)" and "Patient information: Total knee replacement (arthroplasty) (Beyond the Basics)".)
+(See "Patient education: Total hip replacement (arthroplasty) (Beyond the Basics)" and "Patient education: Total knee replacement (arthroplasty) (Beyond the Basics)".)

 However, some joints cannot be successfully replaced.
 For such joints, a surgical fusion may be recommended to limit movements that cause pain.

 Treatment of rheumatoid arthritis during pregnancy is discussed in detail in a separate topic review.
-(See "Patient information: Rheumatoid arthritis and pregnancy (Beyond the Basics)".)
+(See "Patient education: Rheumatoid arthritis and pregnancy (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION